sadeghte/zellular-crypto-py/README.md

 ```bash
 $ nvidia-smi
 ```
-You shuild see Driver and Cuda version in the output like the output sample below.
+You should see the Driver and the Cuda version in the output like the output sample below.

 ```bash
 dev-pc:~$ nvidia-smi